Saiful Azam

 Saiful Azam (সাইফুল আজম; 11 September 1941 – 14 June 2020) was a Bangladeshi fighter pilot and flying ace, and politician.
 He first served as a fighter pilot for the Pakistan Air Force (PAF) and later the Bangladesh Air Force (BAF).
-According to Pakistani sources, during his career as a PAF pilot, he allegedly shot down one Indian Air Force aircraft in the 1965 Indo-Pakistani War and claimed to have shot down four Israeli aircraft during the Six-Day War, where he served as a military advisor and pilot for the air forces of Jordan and Iraq.
+According to Pakistani sources, during his career as a PAF pilot, he allegedly shot down one Indian Air Force aircraft in the 1965 Indo-Pakistani War, where he served as a military advisor and pilot for the air forces of Jordan and Iraq.

-For his actions, he received various gallantry awards from Pakistan, Jordan and Iraq.
-He also took part in 12 ground-attack missions against the Indian Armed Forces.
+For his actions, he received various gallantry awards from Pakistan, Jordan and Iraq.He also took part in 12 ground-attack missions against the Indian Armed Forces.
 After the independence of Bangladesh, he joined the newly formed Bangladesh Air Force.

 In 1978, Azam retired as a group captain from the Bangladesh Air Force.
 After retiring from the military, Azam continued government service on contract basis and started his own private trading firm.
-Azam was a one term parliament member (1991-1996) representing his hometown seat of Pabna from Bangladesh Nationalist Party (BNP).
+Azam was a one term parliament member (1991–1996) representing his hometown seat of Pabna from Bangladesh Nationalist Party (BNP).
 He died on 14 June 2020 at Combined Military Hospital, Dhaka Cantonment.